 After oysters have colonized the structure the bags will fall apart, leaving only oysters behind.

-We have 2 type of cellulose mesh bags available (alternative size available > 2000 pc), made from cellulose – 100% (beech)wood of thinning EU forest :
+We have 2 types of cellulose mesh bags available (alternative size available > 2000 pc), made of cellulose from 100% (beech)wood of thinning EU forest: